Title III: Strengthening Institutions Program

 Objective 4: Retention rates will increase to 51% for all first-time, non-Running Start students. |

-Objective 5: Full time, first time 6-year graduation rates will increase the three-year graduation rate for full-time students to 30% and the six-year graduation rate for full-time, first-time students to 40% |
+Objective 5: Full time, first time 6-year graduation rates will increase to 30% and 3-year graduation rates to 40% |

 Objective 6: Newly enrolled students will meet with an entry advisor will increase to 80%. |